-By taking about the positives in your life, you will experience a level of victory that you never experienced before.
+By talking about the positives in your life, you will experience a level of victory that you have never experienced before.
 It takes just as much energy to bring this about as the negative, and maybe even less.
-Besides the result is much better.
+Besides, the result is much better.

 Yours for a Better Life,